zhangyabin/SQA/week8_final_examination.md

 In order to  ensure the quality of the software system of diandian, we must make a plan and manage the testing of software.

-Step1 : Organize a test group(result ->  task book)
+Step1 : Organize a test group (result ->  task book)

-Step2 : Create test plan(result ->  test plan)
+Step2 : Create test plan (result ->  test plan)

-Step3 : Design and development of test(result -> test specification)
+Step3 : Test design and development (result -> test specification)

-Step4 : Test execution(result -> problem report)
+Step4 : Test execution (result -> problem report)

-Step5 : Deal with test result and create test report(result -> test report)
+Step5 : Deal with test result and create test report (result -> test report)

 ###1.
 Test plan